 Castle allows a transversal collaboration between different areas, and it gives the possibility to collaborate and analyze data from different perspectives, which come from different skills and training.

 Precisely Castle’s modular structure guarantees its use by different roles involved in the production process.
-Castle’s modules will be discussed in more detail in article Die casting tools: how to optimize tools and processes, but so far it can be said that they make it a tool that can provide a useful aid both during the design of the mould and the casting flow and throughout the production process.
+Castle’s modules will be discussed in more detail in the article Die casting tools: how to optimize tools and processes, but so far it can be said that they make it a tool that can provide a useful aid both during the design of the mould and the casting flow and throughout the production process.

 The importance of specificity for die casting production technology

 Technology is a very complex world, as all experts know.
 Therefore, it is always suggested to use specific tools, as it was necessary to use the billhook to cut the undergrowth.

 Verticality and specialization on a single production process are important not only for the purposes of vocabulary and knowledge sharing between the different departments of a company.